 We have a lot of Leftover Corned Beef Recipes on our site.
 Why??
 I hate wasting food so I like to have a few options after making a large piece of meat.
 This beef brisket usually yields more than your family would eat in one sitting so year after year I make something new to share with y’all.

-I mean I am sure you always make Leftover Corned Beef Sandwich the day after the holiday right?
+I mean I am sure you always make Corned Beef Sandwiches the day after the holiday right?
 Boooooring.
 It’s a given and if you want to go simple with little to no prep then yes go for that one.
 If you want to stretch your meat though a casserole is the way to go.
 My grandmother who had 5 kids taught me that. 😉

 what to make with leftover corned beef

-Easy Corned Beef Casserole with Noodles
+How to Make Corned Beef Casserole with Rye Bread

+Below is a layered almost reuben casserole style with the bread on the bottom, and everything melts on top of that base.
 I offer 2 ways you can make this.
 If you don’t like rye bread or don’t have any on hand you could boil shell, macaroni or spiral noodles to al dente and use those as layers instead.
 Half would lay on the bottom and the other half after the meat, sauce and cheese layers so it’s all sandwiches together.

 Casserole Recipe with Corned Beef Brisket